Ohkthx/COSC4353/Assignment 5/Q&A.md

 3. Demo prior to project due date.
 (3 points)
 4. IMPORTANT: list who did what within the group.
 TAs should be able to validate in GitHub, otherwise team members who didn't contribute will receive a ZERO.

+## Demo

+All of our group showed up at 11:45am-12:00pm to Demo the project for the TA Bahiru, Tadesse Kebede

 ## Provide link to GitHub repository for TAs to view the code.
 (5 points)

 https://github.com/Angel-Sharma/COSC4353/tree/main/Project